The Laws of Generosity and Meanness in Life

 The Choice Between Dedication and Blessing

 Through this observation, we find that mean-spirited people do not live well.
-We can see it in relationships.
-If you are not stingy with money but are stingy in other matters, if people regard you as a miser, your interpersonal relationships will suffer, and no one will want to associate with you.
+We can see this in relationships.
+If you are not mean with money but are mean in other matters, people will see you as a miser, and your relationships will suffer.
+No one will want to associate with you.

 The Christian faith is a faith of dedication.
-God gave His only begotten Son to us.
+God gave His only Son for us.
 It is more blessed to give than to receive!
-Those who give are more blessed than those who receive!
+It is more blessed to give than to receive!

 Choose to Be a Generous Person

-Start adjusting in all aspects, becoming a generous person, a dedicated person.
-But do not constantly treat people; that is not good.
-Instead, build a generous relationship in relationships, learning to be shrewd.
-It does not matter to take a loss.
-In the Bible, Isaac dug a well, and it was taken away.
-He dug another, and it was taken away again.
+Start adjusting in all aspects to become a generous person, a dedicated person.
+But do not always treat people; that is not good.
+Instead, build generous relationships, learn to be shrewd, and do not mind taking a loss.
+In the Bible, Isaac dug a well, and others took it.
+He dug another well, and they took that too.
 Isaac said, "Bless you with a well."
 Isaac was a willing giver and had a hundredfold harvest in that place.
 So today, do we want to give or receive?
 This is our choice!

 In marketing, do you understand others' needs or your own?
 If you understand others' needs, you will surely receive much from them.
-My team is truly wonderful, willing to offer themselves to God, never being petty.
-Sometimes, when everyone rents a house together and needs essential living items, everyone pools their money to buy and use them together, which greatly improves efficiency, rather than everyone buying and using their own.
+My team is truly excellent, willing to offer themselves to God and never being petty.
+Sometimes, when we rent houses together and need daily necessities, we pool our money to buy and use them together, which greatly improves efficiency, rather than everyone buying and using their own.

-From now on, constantly examine yourself in all aspects, no longer according to your own logic but according to the logic in the Bible.
-Jacob's wages were constantly changed by his uncle, but what does it matter?
-I encourage everyone to be filled with understanding, knowing what is worthwhile and what is not, dealing with the bad habits on your body one by one, becoming a dedicated person, a giving person.
+From now on, constantly examine yourself in all aspects, no longer according to your own logic but according to the logic of the Bible.
+Jacob's wages were repeatedly changed by his uncle, but what does it matter?
+I encourage everyone to be full of understanding and know what is worthwhile and what is not, to deal with the bad habits on your body one by one, and to become a dedicated person, a giving person.
 May God bless everyone!

 null